The Celtic Cross tarot spread is one of the most common tarot spreads used today. It’s also one of the most complex.

 Most variations of this spread switch up cards three and five, and sometimes cards four and six.
 There are also variations in how you interpret cards seven, eight, and nine.

-You’ll hear talk about a significtor card, which comes from Arthur Edward Waite’s instructions on how to read this spread.
+You’ll hear talk about a significtor card (or signifier), which comes from Arthur Edward Waite’s instructions on how to read this spread.
 The significator, which is totally optional, is a card that represents the querent.
 You pull it from the deck before the reading.

 I never use a significator – to me, using one seems silly since there are already cards that represent the querent in the spread.
 Not only that, but by pulling one card out of the deck, you have one less card in the deck that the reading might have needed.
 It just doesn’t make sense to me.